EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Voting

-Following types of valid participants can only vote for one new hook or piloted mode proposal at a time and can vote for multiple dud host proposals.
+Any type of valid participants can vote only for one new hook or piloted mode proposal at a time but they can vote for multiple dud host proposals.
 - **Evernode Labs**
   - Evernode Labs always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights over Auto-Piloted mode.
 - **Hosts**
   - Reputable host accounts that are earning rewards, have held a registration token for the previous three consecutive months, and demonstrate active participation through consistent heartbeats for 10 days.
-  - These three month and 10 days thresholds are configured in hook states
+(These thresholds are configured in hook states)

-Voting is same for all three types of proposals, Withing above eligibility rules participants can vote for proposals.
+Voting is same for all three types of proposals, Participants can vote for proposals adhering to the above eligibility criteria.
 - Hosts can make their choice of voting via Evernode-Cli.
 - Participant's vote is captured via their heartbeat, which is managed by Evernode software installed on the host.
 - They either Support or Reject a Proposal.
   - Reject is the default.
   - Support is a positive vote for the Proposal.
-- When a vote is received to a proposal it's positive vote count is increased.
+- When a vote is received to a proposal its' positive vote count is increased.
-  - Positive vote count is a property of every candidate.
-  - This positive vote count will get reset in each moment after updating the current status of the proposal.
+  - Positive vote count is kept under candidates' state as a property and get reset in each moment after updating the current status of the proposal.
-- There's vote base count which is the numerator when considering the election votes.
+- There's vote base count which is incremented when an eligible participant has sent the heartbeat and used to determine the support average.
-  - This value is the count of all the eligible participants in voting.
   - This vote base count will get reset in each moment after updating the current status of the proposal.
-  - Vote base count in stored in governance info.
+  - Vote base count is stored in governance info state.
 - Example
   - If you are planing to support for a proposal, You first have to find the Unique ID of the proposal.
   - Then vote for the candidate with the Evernode CLI `evernode governance vote <candidate id>`